7-docs/7-docs/README.md

 ## Token Usage

-The recommended [text-embedding-ada-002][19] model is used to create embeddings.
+The OpenAI recommendation [text-embedding-ada-002][19] model is used to create embeddings.
 Ingestion uses some tokens when ingesting lots of files.
 Queries use only a few tokens (using the [gpt-3.5-turbo][20] model by default).
 See the console for details.

 ## Inspired by